-As vice chancellor of human resources, David N. DeJong provides strategic leadership for the acquisition, retention, development and support of a diverse, highly qualified and high-performing workforce at the University of Pittsburgh.
-He also oversees the development and implementation of innovative and responsive human resources structures and programs.
+DeJong has held multiple leadership roles during his 32-year tenure at Pitt.
+As vice chancellor of human resources, DeJong led the acquisition, retention, development and support of a diverse, highly qualified and high-performing workforce.
+He also oversaw the development and implementation of innovative and responsive human resources structures and programs.

-DeJong previously served at Pitt as executive vice provost, with primary responsibility for coordinating academic planning with resource allocation.
-He managed budgets and space within the provost’s area and contributed to Universitywide strategic planning, budgeting and capital planning for both academic and student life facilities.
+Prior to that, DeJong served as executive vice provost, integrating academic planning with resource management, overseeing budget and space planning within the provost’s area and collaborating on strategic plans for academic and student life facilities.

-DeJong has a broad range of research interests spanning macroeconomics, econometrics and transition economics.
+DeJong has extensive research experience spanning macroeconomics, econometrics and transition economics.
 He has published more than 40 journal articles and co-authored the book “Structural Macroeconometrics” (Princeton University Press, 2007 and 2011).
-His work has been supported by grants from the National Science Foundation and the National Council for Eurasian and East European Research.
+His work has been supported by grants from the National Science Foundation and National Council for Eurasian and East European Research.

 DeJong has earned numerous awards and recognition for his achievements in teaching and research.
 He holds a bachelor’s degree in economics from Central College and Ph.D. in economics from the University of Iowa.